 Former President Ronald Reagan initiated his now-famous War on Drugs not long after.
 Although white cannabis users receive most media attention, his War on Drugs predominantly targeted black and brown populations.

-To put things in perspective, after the Civil Rights Movement and anti-war rallies, drug prohibitions became tighter and enforcement became more widespread.
+After the Civil Rights Movement and anti-war rallies, drug prohibition became stricter and law enforcement increased.

 In today's cannabis market, social fairness is essential.